phugiadang/CSCI-4308-Open-Sources-Data-Analytics/OpenStack/sortedNumbers.md

-#Number of Trump Tweets: 747760
+#Total Number of Tweets: 1582038
-#Number of Clinton Tweets: 515470
+#Number of Trump Tweets: 748393
-#Number of Rubio Tweets: 205691
+#Number of Clinton Tweets: 515796
-#Number of Sanders Tweets: 203524
+#Number of Rubio Tweets: 205799
-#Number of Carson Tweets: 117209
+#Number of Sanders Tweets: 203696
-#Number of Bush Tweets: 82229
+#Number of Carson Tweets: 117312
-#Total Number of Tweets:
+#Number of Bush Tweets: 82331
 ---